matekrosblog/Sarasa-Gothic-Nerd-Fonts/README.md

 ### Using [Scoop](https://scoop.sh) on Windows

-- Add this repo as custom scoop bucket
+- Add [scoop-sarasa-nerd-fonts](https://github.com/jonz94/scoop-sarasa-nerd-fonts) as custom scoop bucket

 ```
-scoop bucket add sarasa-nerd-font https://github.com/jonz94/Sarasa-Gothic-Nerd-Fonts
+scoop bucket add sarasa-nerd-fonts https://github.com/jonz94/scoop-sarasa-nerd-fonts
 ```

-- Then `Sarasa-Mono-TC-Nerd-Font` can be installed as a scoop app
+- Then all the variant of font can be installed as a scoop app, e.g.

 ```
-scoop install Sarasa-Mono-TC-Nerd-Font
+scoop install sarasa-mono-tc-nerd-font
 ```

 ### Manually install

-Go to the [Releases page](https://github.com/jonz94/Sarasa-Gothic-Nerd-Fonts/releases) and download the `sarasa-mono-tc-nerd-font.zip` file.
+Go to the [Releases page](https://github.com/jonz94/Sarasa-Gothic-Nerd-Fonts/releases) and download the zip file.

 ## Notable Changes